nyetwurk/ecuxplot/README.md

 - Check that acceleration threshold is met (default: 100 RPM/s)
 - Ensure RPM range covers the configured FATS range
 - Verify `rpm_per_mph` constant is correct for your vehicle
-- Use **"Options → Show Debug Logs"** to see detailed FATS calculation logs
+- Use **"Options → Show Events"** to see detailed FATS calculation events
 - Check that filter is enabled and finding valid ranges

 **Problem**: FATS results seem inconsistent between runs!